-Position Type and Work Year: This position is a full-time, nine-month (September to May) non-tenure-track lecturer appointment, with two months of summer salary.
+Position Type and Work Year: This position is a full-time, nine-month (September to May) tenure-track appointment.

 Work Environment: The University of Maine, located in Orono, is the state’s land grant university.
 We have world-class faculty members; nationally recognized research; first-rate facilities; and a friendly, collaborative atmosphere.
 Orono is approximately one hour away from Bar Harbor and Acadia National Park and skiing and hiking areas.
 The area provides a pleasant, safe, and affordable living environment.
 Extensive cultural activities are available at the Collins Center for the Arts and in the greater Bangor Area.

 All UMS employees are required to comply with applicable policies and procedures, as well as to complete applicable workplace related screenings, and required employee trainings, such as Information Security, Safety Training, Workplace Violence, and Sexual Harassment.